 Wine pairing

-A quick, fragrant first course with a strong character that brings the most authentic Mediterranean flavors to the table.
+A quick, aromatic first course with a bold character that brings the most authentic Mediterranean flavors to the table.

 Italia, Campania